Samantha1919/suika/README.md

 6. You get a localhost link that you can copy and paste into your browser to view your project.
 7. You've finished the boring bit!
 You can finally start editing your project :)!

+## Important notes
+For this game I'm using the matter-js library.
+I use version 0.19.0 but the version used now is the stable version 0.20.0.
+In version 0.19.0 we used the World class but in the current stable version we use the Composite class.

 ## Copyright